Tunneling-related electron spin relaxation in self-assembled quantum-dot molecules: System and model

-Calculation of spin relaxation rates within the Zeeman doublet in a single QD may be found in Ref.~[\onlinecite{MielnikPyszczorskiPRB2018}] along with decomposition into various sub-mechanisms and evaluation of their contributions.
-There, the admixture caused by the structural shear strain proved to be dominant source of spin flips.
-Here, we deal with another transition involving spin relaxation, and our aim is to similarly assess which channels are responsible for the effect.
+Calculation of spin relaxation rates within the Zeeman doublet in a single self-assembled QD may be found in Ref.~[\onlinecite{MielnikPyszczorskiPRB2018}] along with decomposition into various sub-mechanisms and evaluation of their contributions.
+There, the admixture caused by the structural shear strain proved to be the dominant source of spin-flips.
+Here, we deal with another transition involving spin relaxation, and our aim is to similarly assess which mechanisms are responsible for the effect.
 Understanding the sources of the two general spin relaxation channels allows us to have certain expectations.
 In the case of Zeeman doublet, one typically deals with the generic $\bfield^5$ magnetic-field dependence of relaxation rate.
-This is followed by all sub-mechanisms if PE coupling to phonons is considered.
+This is followed by all sub-mechanisms if PE coupling to phonons is involved.
 The only contributions exhibiting another, $\bfield^7$ scaling are those related to DP coupling within the admixture mechanism \cite{MielnikPyszczorskiPRB2018}.
-The difference of 2 in the powers of B may be traced back to the dependence of phonon-spectral densities on transition energy: $E$ and $E^3$, respectively for PE and DP couplings, combined with the fact that for the doublet the whole energy difference is the Zeeman splitting proportional to $B$.
+The difference of 2 in the powers of B may be traced back to the dependence of phonon spectral densities on transition energy: $E$ and $E^3$, respectively for PE and DP couplings, combined with the fact that for the doublet the whole energy difference is the Zeeman splitting, which proportional to $B$.
 The remaining power of 4 is related to the field-induced breaking of time-reversal symmetry.
 Let us consider a perturbation that generates the opposite-spin admixture to the electron eigenstate.
-In the presence of time-reversal symmetry the two states have to be reflections of one another, so the admixtures are of exactly equal magnitude and opposite phases.
-This cancels under the matrix element of the interaction Hamiltonian and hence does not lead to a transition.
-However, in the presence of magnetic field the symmetry is broken, what yields a difference in admixture magnitudes in the two states with the leading contribution proportional to $B^2$, which is reflected in the relaxation rate.
+In the presence of time-reversal symmetry, the two states have to be reflections of one another, so the admixtures are of exactly equal magnitude and opposite phases.
+Therefore, their contributions cancel exactly under the matrix element of the carrier-phonon interaction Hamiltonian, and hence do not lead to a transition.
+However, in the presence of a magnetic field the symmetry is broken, which yields a difference in admixture magnitudes in the two states with the leading contribution proportional to $B^2$, which is reflected in the relaxation rate.